Unit Testing

 Unit Testing Frameworks

 We have constructed our own attempt at testing our unit, the function DoW.
 More formalized unit-testing frameworks exist for Python scripts.
 The built-in standard package is PyUnit (formerly called, and still imported as, unittest).
 Nose2 can be installed to add extensions and plugins to PyUnit.
 PyUnit may be somewhat cumbersome for a beginner, since it involves subclassing and writing methods.
 A fairly simple, and very popular, framework is PyTest.
-It should be preinstalled in Anaconda, but in other cases it may be necessary to install it using conda or pip.
+It should be installed by default with Spyder or the VSCode Python extension, or it can be explicitly installed if needed.

 Other, more sophisticated or special-purpose, frameworks exist, but we will focus on PyTest for our example.